Our investments in government bonds are distributed between countries according to the size of their economy as measured by GDP.

-The majority of the investments are in developed countries, with a high percentage of government bonds denominated in euros, dollars, pounds and yen.
-Around 10 percent of fixed-income investments are in government bonds in currencies from emerging markets.
-These bonds generally have an investment grade credit rating.
+Most of these investments are in developed markets, with a high percentage denominated in euros, dollars, pounds and yen.
+These bonds will normally have a high credit rating and be very liquid.
+The mandate also permits up to 5 percent of fixed-income investments to be in bonds from issuers in emerging markets.

-The investments in corporate bonds include debt issued by companies as well as covered bonds, or debt issued by banks that are secured by a portfolio of mortgage loans.
-Corporate bonds normally provide a higher return than government bonds.
+The fund invests not only in bonds issued by companies but also in covered bonds, which are issued by banks and backed by a portfolio of mortgages.
+Corporate bonds normally produce higher returns than government bonds.

 The fund's largest bond holdings

 As at 31 December 2022.
 Millions of kroner.

 |IssuerGovernment of United States of America||CountryUS||Holding 1,022,086|

 |IssuerGovernment of Germany||CountryGermany||Holding 171,336|

 |IssuerMonetary Authority of Singapore||CountrySingapore||Holding 135,851|

 |IssuerGovernment of France||CountryFrance||Holding 73,898|